FelixOnline/v2/content/articles/2016-11-11-imperial-girls-can-always-have-been-and-will-continue-to.md

 imported: true
 comments:
  - value: >
      "As a member of the opposite sex, I did get the impression the week was for women only.
 At no point was it made clear that men were welcome to attend, but as mentioned at the start of this piece, shouldn’t it be obvious?
 Equality means opportunities for all at supposedly single-sex events.
-To quote UN Women Goodwill Ambassador Emma Watson: “Men … Gender equality is your issue too”." - Yeah, this is misinformed sorry.<br>Men have kind off run the world since time began so not being enthusiastically welcomed to an event to help raise the profile of women's sport, may feel like a real injustice but compared to institutionalised sexism, it really isn't so bad.
+To quote UN Women Goodwill Ambassador Emma Watson: “Men … Gender equality is your issue too”." - Yeah, this is misinformed sorry.<br>Men have kind off run the world since time began so not being enthusiastically welcomed to an event to help raise the profile of women's sport, may feel like a real injustice but compared to institutionalised sexism, it really isn't so bad.,"As a member of the opposite sex, I did get the impression the week was for women only.
+At no point was it made clear that men were welcome to attend, but as mentioned at the start of this piece, shouldn’t it be obvious?
+Equality means opportunities for all at supposedly single-sex events.
+To quote UN Women Goodwill Ambassador Emma Watson: “Men

 # Article Taxonomies
 categories: